-When switching between programs, the hearing instrument will beep to indicate to the user which program is set; beeps are heard only when changing programs.
-The visual indicator will show a corresponding blinking pattern, and continues as long as that program is engaged.
+When shifting between programs, the hearing instrument will beep to indicate to the user which program is set.
+The visual indicator will show a corresponding blinking pattern.

-Tone Visual indicator ۵ One beep, when you switch to program 1 One blink 77 Two beeps, when you switch to program 2 Two blinks תתת Three beeps, when you switch to program 3 Three blinks מתמת Four beeps, when you switch to program 4 Four blinks
+Tone Visual indicator ٥ One beep, when you switch to program 1 One blink 44 Two beeps, when you switch to program 2 Two blinks مدر Three beeps, when you switch to program 3 Three blinks مدرد Four beeps, when you switch to program 4 Four blinks

-Press the button to go to the next program e.g from P1-P2.
+Press the button to go to the next program e.g. from P1-P2.